NuGet/Home/designs/ClientDevProcess.md

 ## Epic Tracking

 The Client Team uses Epics to track high-level status of various issues.
+Epics should be created instead of issues when a particular task is fairly large in estimate size (for example, more than ~5 days of work), or when there's many disparate subtasks that will be involved and potentially assigned to multiple people.
 These are GitHub issues tagged as Epic, and they navigate the board slightly different from regular issues:

 1. When any issue under an Epic is In Progress, the Epic should be moved to the In Progress pipeline as well.
 2. Epics should remain under "In Review" or "Validating" until the related change is available to customers.